2010 New York Jets season: Week 1: vs. Baltimore Ravens

-The Jets began their season at home for an AFC duel with the Baltimore Ravens.
+In their first game at their new stadium, the Jets began their season for an AFC duel with the Baltimore Ravens.
 In the first quarter, the Jets took the early lead with kicker Nick Folk hitting a 23-yard field goal.
 Then he nailed a 28-yard field goal in the second quarter to bring the Jets up 6–0.
 After that, the Ravens replied and took the lead when RB Willis McGahee completed a 1-yard TD run.
 The Ravens extended their lead in the third quarter when kicker Billy Cundiff got a 25-yard field goal.
 The Jets cut the lead in the fourth quarter with Folk making a 48-yard field goal, but it wasn't enough, giving the Jets a loss.

 With the close loss, the Jets began at 0–1.

 Week 2: vs. New England Patriots

 The Jets started slow by accruing no passing yards during the first quarter, but the Patriots went down the field in two long drives taking up most of the time in the first half.
 In the second quarter, the Patriots took the early lead as quarterback Tom Brady completed a 6-yard touchdown pass to wide receiver Wes Welker, but the Jets replied with quarterback Mark Sanchez completing a 10-yard touchdown pass to wide receiver Braylon Edwards.
 The Patriots scored again with Brady finding wide receiver Randy Moss on a 34-yard touchdown pass.
 The Jets narrowed the Patriots' lead when kicker Nick Folk nailed a 49-yard field goal, followed by him making a 36-yard field goad in the third quarter.
 The Jets got the lead when Sanchez completed a 2-yard touchdown pass to wide receiver Jerricho Cotchery (with a successful 2-point conversion).
 The Jets extended their lead in the fourth quarter when Sanchez making a 1-yard touchdown pass to tight end Dustin Keller.

 With the win, the Jets improved to 1–1.